steve4744/LaunchPlate/README.md

 # LaunchPlate

 A launch plate is created by placing a pressure plate on top of any other block.
 When a player steps on the plate, he/she will be launched upwards to any configurable height.
-The type of block and type of pressure plate are both configurable in the config.yml using commands.
+The type of block and type of pressure plate are both configurable in the config.yml and can be set using commands.
 The default block is obsidian with a gold pressure plate placed on top.

 The height to which the player is launched is controlled by the "force" variable in the configuration file, set with the "/lp setforce" command.
 The actual height achieved can be controlled to a  good degree of accuracy by specifying the force as a decimal.
 The default force is 0.8 which will launch the player about 16 blocks up.
 Unlike a lot of similar plugins, there is no limit to the height a player can be launched to.
 So, for example, a force of 4.0 will launch the player about 60 blocks up, while a force of 8.0 will launch the player about 128 blocks up.